War of the Camisards: Timeline

 On the first of April, Palm Sunday, the marshal of Montrevel ambushed and massacred twenty Huguenot civilians at Nîmes in what is now known as the Moulin de l'Agau massacre).
 That month, government forces attacked the settlements of Mialet (Laporte's hometown) and Saumane.
 After the population refused to cease assisting the rebels, Montrevel expelled the villages' entire populations.

 On September 20 the Catholic settlements of Saturargues and Saint-Sériès were attacked by Protestants.
 71 people, comprising 60 Saturarguois and 11 Saint-Sériains, were killed in total.

-The Huguenots refugees who had fled abroad, the Marquis of Miremont in particularly, tried to convince countries at war with France to land troops in the country and support the Camisards.
-Ships from England and the Netherlands approached the coast near Sète, but Montrevel took the ships as a serious threat, and had the coast monitored, ending the attempted intervention.
+Huguenots refugees who had fled abroad, the Marquis of Miremont in particularly, tried to convince the English and Dutch, who were at war with France, to land troops in the country to support the Camisards.
+English and Dutch warships approached the coast near Sète, but Montrevel took them as a serious threat, and had the coast monitored, ending the attempted intervention.

 The royal troops remained in check.
 In September, Basville decided to depopulate the Cévennes in order to isolate the Camisards and prevent them from getting vital foods and resources in what is known as the burning of the Cévennes.
 Basville's plan, approved by the king, outlined 31 parishes designated to have their populations expelled.
 Their 13,212 inhabitants were ordered to flee with all their cattle and furniture to government-guarded cities.
 The plan was carried out from September to December 1703 as French troops and militias burned down and massacred at least 466 towns in the Cévennes.
 All 31 parishes were successfully destroyed.
 Florentine militiamen were responsible for numerous murders and atrocities against civilians during the operation.
 Support for the Camisards skyrocketed after the Burning of the Cévennes, providing a major propaganda boost for the Huguenot cause and an increase of the conflict's intensity.
 As French authorities unsuccessfully attempted to maintain stability, Catholic militias responded to the insurgency with brutal anti-Protestant reprisals.

 On March 14, 1704, 1,100 Camisards commanded by Jean Cavalier won their greatest victory, 400-600 elite members of the navy and 60 dragoons were routed in Martignargues; between 180 and 350 royal soldiers died while Camisard losses numbered 20.
 Louis XIV responded by dismissing Montrevel and replaced him with marshal Claude Louis Hector de Villars.

 In April, 150 peasants were massacred by the government at Branoux-les-Taillades in Saint-Paul-la-Coste.

 On April 19, two days before his departure, Montrevel and an army of 1,000 men defeated Cavalier and seized his headquarters.
 On April 30, Jean Cavalier began negotiating with the king.